This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How to prevent problems with your nephrostomy tube:

 - Change bandages, skin barriers, and attachment devices as directed.
 This helps to prevent infection.
-Throw away or clean your drainage bag as directed by your PHP.
+Throw away or clean your drainage bag as directed by your healthcare provider.

 - Wipe the connecting ends of the drainage bag with alcohol or iodine before reconnecting the bag to the tube.
 This helps prevent infection.